COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 findClassesWithMain invokes findAllMethods
 ```

 We have designed an internal static field inside `queryOnClass` to memorize all query results computed so far.
 You only need to consider the execution order and how to synchronize threads.
-We would keep the track of the invocation times of each method in `queryOnClass`.
+We would keep the track of the invocation times of each method in `queryOnClass` to test the correctness of your code.

 Once all methods of `QueryWorker` are finished, please finish the `processCommands` method of `RapidASTManagerEngine`.
 Specifically, the method transforms the given query commands into a list of `QueryWorker` objects and schedules these workers based on the execution modes.